Funding Options

 The University’s Cardinal Care student health insurance plan is managed by the Vaden Health Center .
 The Financial Aid Office administers an automatic University-wide subsidy program for Graduate students.

-The annual cost of Cardinal Care for the 2023–2024 academic year is $7,128.
-For the 2024–2025 academic year, the annual cost is $7,620.
+The annual cost of Cardinal Care for the 2024–2025 academic year is $7,620.
 The annual plan, which runs from September 1 through August 31, includes coverage in Summer quarter (whether you are registered that quarter or not).
-See Cardinal Care Overview and Benefits for information about the plan.
+See Important Information for 2024–2025 Cardinal Care for information about the plan.
 Students with questions may contact Vaden's health insurance office at 650-723-2135 or submit a Service Request .

 Stanford subsidizes the Cardinal Care premium for graduate students funded by Research or Teaching Assistantships, and for graduate students receiving an equivalent level of fellowship support.
-Vaden provides information about the charges you will see on your university bill, as well as an example of the Cardinal Care Subsidy, by quarter, based on when your enrollment begins at Stanford on their website for cost and coverage dates .
+Vaden provides information about the charges you will see on your university bill, as well as an example of the Cardinal Care Subsidy, by quarter, based on when your enrollment begins at Stanford on their website for Cost and Coverage Periods .

 Eligibility Criteria